GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 **1.How to configure the detection frequency of Cloud Account Billing Inspection Intelligent Integration **

-* In the self-built DataFlux Func, add `fixed_crontab='0 0 * * *', timeout=900` in the decorator when writing the self-built check processing function, and then configure it in "management/auto-trigger configuration".
+* In the  DataFlux Func, add `fixed_crontab='0 0 * * *', timeout=900` in the decorator when writing the  check processing function, and then configure it in "management/auto-trigger configuration".

 **2. Cloud Account Billing Inspection Intelligent Integration may not have exception analysis when triggered**